-Most people associate cold-and-flu season with the cold, dark days of late fall and winter.
+Most people associate cold and flu season with the cold, dark days of late fall and winter.
 But as soon as children are confined in classrooms and start swapping germs, the incidence of respiratory infections rises sharply.
 Colds due to rhinovirus peak in September, with other viral infections also increasing.
 While this poses a problem for all parents, it is especially hazardous for parents of children with asthma.

-Viral infections cause more than 80% of asthma attacks in children and more than half of all asthma attacks in adults.
+Viral infections cause more than 80 percent of asthma attacks in children and more than half of all asthma attacks in adults.
 Asthma attacks requiring hospitalization are so frequent in September that the "September epidemic of asthma exacerbations" is a recognized phenomenon.
 A quarter of all children hospitalized for an asthma attack are admitted in September.
 Below are several tips to help parents of children with asthma prepare for the new school year.

 Asthma Action Plan

 Ask your doctor for a written Asthma Action Plan for the school.
 This plan should include what medicine to use to treat asthma symptoms and changes in peak flow zones, what medication to use as a pretreatment before exercise, emergency telephone numbers and a list of things that make your child's asthma worse.

 Plan a meeting with school staff before or in the beginning weeks of the school year.
 It is helpful to have the school nurse, health aide, teacher and physical education teacher at the meeting.
 Your child also can be involved in the meeting.
 Take the written Asthma Action Plan to the meeting.
 Review the Asthma Action Plan, use of the peak flow meter, medicines and things that make your child's asthma worse.

 Keep a peak flow meter, spacer and rescue medicine at school for your child.
 Make sure the rescue medicine has not passed its expiration date.
 Takes these items home at the end of each school year.